Sexuality Observer is a Blog featuring stories about sexual health and sexual rights that are changing the world.

 As a consultant, he has worked for the Northern Manhattan Perinatal Partnership (NMPP), for RNW Media, the International Planned Parenthood Federation (IPPF) and the United Nations Population Fund (UNFPA).
 For IPPF he co-authored “Fulfil!
 Guidance Document for the Implementation of Young People’s Sexual Rights” (2016).
 In the past, he also worked for the Mexican Federation of Sexuality Education & Sexology in Mexico City and for the HIV Department of the Western Pacific Regional Office of the World Health Organization (WHO) in Manila, Philippines.

-Antón has a Master of Public Health from Columbia University in New York City and has been a speaker in Congresses across eleven countries.
+He is also a Member of the National Board of Directors of PFLAG, the largest organization in the United States uniting LGBTQ people with families, friends and allies.
+Antón has a Master of Public Health from Columbia University in New York City and has been a speaker in Congresses across twelve countries.